 4.12 Evaluation of Faculty

 Confidentiality promotes candor and honesty among faculty and administrators involved with evaluation of faculty.
-Therefore, members of review committees and administrators will maintain confidentiality, whether at the planning unit, school, or College levels.
+Therefore, members of review committees and administrators will maintain confidentiality during reviews, whether at the department, school, or College levels.

 4.12.2.1 TEACHING